FOREX.com vs XTB 2025

 Dive deeper: Best Copy Trading Platforms.

-FOREX.com and XTB both check the key boxes for everyday traders: each offers a free demo account for paper trading, an in-house platform, a Windows desktop download, and a web-based platform.
-You can place trades directly from charts at both brokers, and neither offers copy trading.
+FOREX.com and XTB both check key boxes for platform access and learning tools.
+Each offers a free demo (paper trading) account, a proprietary platform, a Windows desktop download, and a web-based platform.
+Both let you place trades directly from charts and neither supports copy trading.
+In ForexBrokers.com’s Trading Platforms and Tools category, FOREX.com earned 5 stars and ranked #5 out of 63 brokers, while XTB earned 4.5 stars and ranked #9.

 |